 Adults with CHD can still lead full and active lives with correct management and care of the disease.
 Long-term monitoring is required because a defect that may have been repaired in childhood may need further repair in future.
 Furthermore, Congenital Heart Disease increases the risk of other health complications, which is why it is important to regularly see your General Practitioner (GP).
 Your GP will be able to identify any issues that may have arisen, such as reduced exercise capacity or signs and symptoms of heart failure.

 While most cases of Congenital Heart Disease are diagnosed at gestation or birth, adults are still diagnosed each day in Australia.
-If you have experienced any chest pain, palpitations, rapid heart rate, fatigue or swelling of the lower legs, make an appointment with us today.
+If you have experienced any chest pain, palpitations, rapid heart rate, fatigue or swelling of the lower legs, make an appointment with us today for a heart health check.